 Well it surprises me.
 I respect feelings of somebody who thinks we have been let down, not once but many times and the sense of hurt because of betrayal.
 Here lot of things had combined to give much greater traction and greater level of noise then there should have been.
 But this is a matter that touches the core of our patriotic sense and sense of betrayal.
 We have fought wars and we have then gone back and talked peace.
 No matter how terrible an incident may make you feel, it can’t be worse than massive destruction of life and property caused by war.
 We have learnt to return to the peace table every time that we have suffered a war.
 So it’s important that while one feels deeply sympathetic and responsible to these feelings—and they were very raw feelings of the aggrieved families because of the terrible incident— we will also have to think of all the men and women who have lost their lives in armed conflicts with our neighbours.
 We don’t want to see a repeat of that happen in our generation.
 We don’t want to deprive more families of their cherished dear ones simply because we are angry with something that someone has done to us.

-“No matter how terrible an incident may make you feel, it can’t be worse than the massive destruction of life and property caused by war.”
 But we all know cross-border firing happen often, so why did it reach such heights?
 Was it because of the beheading?

 I think it was the matter getting into the public domain before adequate preparations were done to put things in perspective and also to seek adequate response and preparation from the other side.
 If that had become apparent and clear that the process for getting an appropriate response has already begun, it may have been seen in a different light.
 But here the process appears to begin after it became public and therefore the process also became difficult.
 It is unfortunate that it panned out in this manner and extremely unfortunate that it happened.
 Cruelty, both in times of war and at other times, cruelty of this nature and inhuman treatment of men in uniform is unacceptable.
 I don’t think anyone publicly in Pakistan can say this is something you will have to accept.
 Our argument with them was that responsibility must be taken and what follows from that, I don’t think our argument was to say whether this is okay during times of tension or is it okay to do to each other.
 I don’t this was the issue and I don’t think they disagree on this.